simonrek/radiopedia-enhanced-course-experience/README.md

 - **Visual Progress Charts**: Interactive charts showing your learning patterns
 - **Motivational Metrics**: Total videos, study time, and daily averages
 - **Video Duration Display**: Shows individual video lengths for better planning
+- **Robust Stats**: If you skip a day, your analytics will show zero for that day and never break or show errors.
+Progress tracking and statistics are always accurate, regardless of your study schedule.

 ### 🎨 **User Interface**